 If you would like to focus on your SEO and get more and more users from search engines like Google to your website, you will - inevitably - need to:

-Rank tracking software essentially asks you for a list of keywords you would like to rank for, and the target audience's geography (country, or city for local SEO).
+Rank tracking software asks you for a list of keywords you would like to rank for and the target audience's geography (country or city for local SEO).

-The outcome usually is a list of keywords with current rankings and changes over time, as well as a graphical representation of rankings in the last days or months.
+The outcome usually is a list of keywords with current rankings and changes over time, as well as a graphical representation of search engine rankings in the last days or months.

 Although there are many rank trackers out there, I'd like to take a moment to list some of the most common and recommended ones:

-Formerly known as SerpBook, Keyword.com remains one of my favourite tools, providing solid results.
+Formerly known as SerpBook, Keyword.com remains one of my favorite Google keyword position checker tools, providing solid results.

-Dubbed as the world’s fastest keyword rank tracker, AccuRanker has positioned itself atop its industry because of the diverse range of features it offers.
+Dubbed as the world’s fastest keyword position checker, AccuRanker has positioned itself atop its industry because of the diverse range of features it offers.

-Probably the best tool for quick backlink analysis out there, that also comes with an extensive rank tracker
+Probably the best tool for quick backlink analysis out there, that also comes with an extensive Google rankings tracker.

-Boasting of over 40 tools and reports, SEMrush has positioned itself as the online marketer’s “pocket knife” also offers rank tracking
+Boasting over 40 tools and reports, SEMrush has positioned itself as the online marketer’s “pocket knife” and also offers a free keyword rank checker.

 Of course, there are many more rank trackers out there, and I'll probably extend this list the next time I work my way through a few more and test them.

-OK, so if you'd really need to manually check where a certain site comes up in Google, here are 3 recommended methods to get results not biased by your Google user profile or search history etc.:
+OK, so if you'd really need to manually check where a certain site comes up in Google search engine results pages, here are 3 recommended methods to get search engine results not biased by your Google user profile or search history, etc.:

-As you can see, rank tracking can get tricky when done manually but can be very easy using one of the indicated rank tracking software products.
+As you can see, rank tracking can get tricky when done manually but can be very easy using a Google keyword rank checker or one of the indicated rank tracking software products.
 At the end of the day, what you're looking for is a quick way to see whether your ongoing SEO work brings the desired success and ranking boosts.